OCHA-DAP/hdx-python-utilities/README.rst

 The HDX Python Utilities Library provides a range of helpful utilities:

-1. Country mappings including iso 2,iso 3 and region transformations (based on World Bank live api, falling back to a static file if for some reason the feed goes down)
+1. Country mappings including iso 2, iso 3 and region (uses World Bank live api with static file fallback)
 #.
 Easy downloading of files with support for authentication, streaming and hashing
 #.
 Simple emailing
 #.
 Easy logging setup